EndlessSkyCommunity/endless-sky/docs/rfcs/plugin_index.md

 - The Plugin Index takes the form of a Git repository.
 For first-level users, everything important is on the `master`-branch.
 - The repository contains:
-  - `plugins.yaml`, a human- and machine-readable YAML-file containing a list of Plugins, hereafter referred to as "index file".
+  - A folder that contains a human- and machine-readable YAML-file for each Plugin, hereafter referred to as the Plugin's "index file".
-  - Scripts that automatically read from the index file and convert it to other machine-readable formats, for maximum compatibility.
+  - Scripts that automatically convert the index files to other machine-readable formats, for maximum compatibility.
   - A folder containing the files generated from the index files.
-  - A script that is able to check Plugins listed in the index file for new versions.
+  - A script that is able to check for new Plugin versions.

-## The Index File
+## The Index Files

-The index file contains a list of Plugins.
-Each Plugin is a map with the following contents.
+Each Plugin has its own index file, which contains a map with the following contents.
 Unless otherwise stated, the associated values are Strings.

 - `name`: A unique name identifying the Plugin
 - `authors`: One or more authors of the Plugin, for example `Somename, SomeOtherName & Contributors`